camilodoa/ai-melts-ice/back/README.md

 `ai.py` builds an LSTM model based on the dataset generated with `datasetgenerator.py`.
 It uses the model and dataset to predict future arrests and saves them in `predictions.csv`

-`evolve.py` leverages evolution to find the optimal model for our time series predictions
+`evolve.py` leverages evolution to find the optimal model for our time series predictions by evaluating a population of models with their testing accuracy

 `main.py` starts a RESTful API that serves the data in `predictions.csv`